Michael Joe Costello: Biography

 Michael Joseph Costello was born on 4 July 1904 in Cloughjordan, County Tipperary, son of Denis Costello, headteacher in Cloughjordan National School, a native of Kilmihil, County Clare, and Teresa Moynihan, of County Offaly.
 He was the eldest of nine children, three of whom died during an epidemic of whooping cough.

 His godfather was Thomas MacDonagh, who signed the Proclamation of the Irish Republic in 1916 and was one of the seven leaders of the Easter Rising.
 Costello became involved in the Irish War of Independence of 1919–1921, after seeing his father, a school teacher, arrested by the Black and Tans.
-He served with the Old IRA as an Intelligence Officer with No. 1 Tipperary Brigade.
+He served with the Old IRA as an intelligence officer with the No. 1 Tipperary Brigade.

 Costello joined the Irish National Army in 1922 and fought in the Irish Civil War of 1922–1923.
-Not long before his own assassination, Michael Collins promoted him to Colonel-Commandant when Costello was still only eighteen years old.
+Not long before he died in action, General Michael Collins promoted him to Colonel-Commandant when Costello was still only eighteen years old.
 He served as National Army Director of Intelligence from 1924 to 1926.
 He attended the US Army's Command and Staff College at Fort Leavenworth from 1926 to 1927.
-He advised the Free State on establishing an Irish Military College, of which he would later be appointed Director of Training in 1931 and Commandant two year later, in 1933.
+He advised the Free State on establishing an Irish Military College, of which he would later be appointed director of training in 1931 and commandant two years later, in 1933.